SamuelWagariAmenu/optimizer-comparison/README.md

-# Gradient Descent Optimization Algorithm Comparison
+# The Evolution of Optimizer Algorithms in ML: From GD to Adam

+This repository accompanies a microteaching project on the evolution of optimization algorithms in machine learning, from traditional Gradient Descent to advanced methods like Adam.

-This microteaching project investigates the performance of various gradient descent–based optimization algorithms through a hands-on regression task using Python and NumPy.
-The goal is to demonstrate how different optimizers behave when minimizing a loss function in machine learning, especially in the context of noisy data.
+It investigates the performance of several gradient descent–based optimization algorithms through a hands-on regression task using Python and NumPy.
+The goal is to demonstrate how different optimizers behave when minimizing a loss function in machine learning, particularly in noisy data.

 ---

 ##  Context

 This project was created as part of a **Big Data Algorithms** course microteaching assignment.
-It is also accompanied by a short video presentation.
+A short video presentation also accompanies it.

 ---